KerbalChris/KSAModding/docs/meta/code-doc-guide.md

 ## Structure
 ### Page title
-The title of the page should always include the full namespace and type
+The title of the page should always include the full namespace and type.
 #### bool2 Example
 **`struct Brutal.Numerics.bool2`**

 ### Last tested version
-To keep everyone on the same page always include a version tag above the page title like this
+To keep everyone on the same page always include a version tag above the page title like this.
 ```markdown
 <sub><sup>Tested with: **KSA Version 2025.11.4.2791**</sup></sub>
 # Title